-Mechanical integrity (MI) is just one of the 14 elements included in Process Safety Management (PSM), driven by the OSHA 1910.119 standard.
-“Mechanical Integrity means the process of ensuring that process equipment is fabricated from the proper materials of construction and is properly installed, maintained, and replaced to prevent failures and accidental releases.”
+Mechanical integrity (MI) is just one of the 14 elements included in Process Safety Management (PSM), driven by the OSHA 1910.119 standard, which reads that “Mechanical Integrity means the process of ensuring that process equipment is fabricated from the proper materials of construction and is properly installed, maintained, and replaced to prevent failures and accidental releases.”

 What Equipment is Involved?

 Mechanical Integrity is primarily centered around fixed equipment.
-Some examples might be pressure vessels, dispersion tanks, piping systems and associated hardware (valves, fittings, etc.), relief devices, vent hardware and emergency shutdown/control systems, are examples.
-Rotating equipment/assets, such as pumps, blowers, fans, and compressors that may be used to move hazardous materials within these systems are also included.
-In many cases, this means that all equipment within the boundaries of a facility is subject to the PSM standard.
+Some examples might be pressure vessels, dispersion tanks, piping systems and attached hardware (valves, fittings, etc), relief devices, vent hardware, and emergency shutdown/control systems.
+Rotating equipment/assets, such as pumps, blowers, fans, and compressors that may be used to move hazardous materials within these systems, are also included.
+In many cases, this means that all equipment within the boundaries of a facility is subject to the Mechanical Integrity PSM standard.

 Who should perform Mechanical Integrity Inspections?

 Certifications are important to ensure that your program is recognized by OSHA.
-Contractors, technicians and any other individual that may become involved in the MI program should also be trained to understand the hazards that are present and mitigating strategies that are in place to manage potential incidents.
+Contractors, technicians, and any other individual that may become involved in the MI program should understand the hazards that are present, as well as the mitigating strategies that are in place to manage potential incidents.

-Why Do We Conduct 5 Year Mechanical Integrity Inspections?
+Why Do We Conduct Five Year Mechanical Integrity Inspections?

 Mechanical Integrity inspections are conducted in order to preserve the efficiency and longevity of equipment assets.
 More importantly, inspections play a vital role in preventing injuries and ensuring the overall safety of a company’s employees.

-For that reason, a Five-Year MI Inspection includes a thorough analysis of entire refrigeration systems.
+For that reason, a Five-Year MI Inspection includes a thorough analysis of the entire refrigeration system.
 Trained mechanical engineers view all equipment, documentation, and operating conditions.
-5 Year MI’s should also require follow up consultation to discuss the findings as well recorded recommendations to mitigate issues found during the inspection.
+Five-Year MI’s should also initiate follow-up consultations to discuss the results, as well as documented recommendations to mitigate any potential issues found during the inspection.